Skip to main content

 Value per fire class

 Don't just compare sticker prices.
 Divide cost by the number of fire classes covered.
-The StaySafe All-in-1 covers 10 fire types at $29.99 — that's $3.00 per fire class.
-A $35 traditional unit covering 3 classes costs $11.67 per class.
+The StaySafe All-in-1 covers 10 fire types for less than many traditional units that cover only 3 classes — that's roughly a third of the cost per fire class.

 Certification & shelf life